Ran-n/config/README.md

 - ~~Implement whiptail or dialog (maybe not cuz requires to be installed and all that).~~
 - [X] Allow software install from the AUR.
 - [ ] Allow software install from git.
+- [ ] Allow software install from pip.

 ### Improvements